nostalgebraist/nostalgebraist-autoresponder/docs/overview.md

 Some data needed to run the bot is stuff I don't want to share publically, such as API keys and the "bad words list" for content moderation.
 This data is stored in a json file in a private GCS bucket, rather than in this repo.
 The contents of this file are loaded and modeled by the code [here](https://github.com/nostalgebraist/nostalgebraist-autoresponder/blob/docs-reference-commit/src/config/bot_config.py).

+_Public_ configuration lives in several places, including constants in the main script and in [autoresponder_config.py](https://github.com/nostalgebraist/nostalgebraist-autoresponder/blob/docs-reference-commit/src/config/autoresponder_config.py) (which is badly in need of a rewrite).

 #### Deciding which posts to reblog from dash

 Like a human, the bot reads its dash (a feed of posts from users it follows), and sometimes chooses to reblog these with its own commentary.